Tradition and Origin

 Gourmet warming since 1834

-When the days grow shorter and the temperatures fall, it’s time for Glühwein, Glögg, grog or hot punch.
-Looking into the origins of these warming winter drinks, one trail takes us back to Schloss Wackerbarth more than 180 years ago.
+When the days get shorter and the temperatures drop, the time has come for mulled wine, glögg, grog and punch.
+In the search for the origins of these warming winter drinks, a trail leads back 190 years to Wackerbarth Castle in Saxony.

-In December 1834, Count August von Wackerbarth, a descendant of the builder of Schloss Wackerbarth, stood in his belvedere.
-The art enthusiast and gourmet was in search of a drink that would chase away the cold and warm the very cockles of his heart.
-He combined white wine with a medley of exotic spices such as saffron, aniseed and pomegranate – and had a brilliant idea: he heated the mixture up.
+In December 1834, August Raugraf von Wackerbarth, a descendant of the builder of Wackerbarth Castle, stood in the wintry Belvedere.
+A lover of art and pleasure, he was looking for a drink that would make him forget the cold and warm his heart.
+So he combined white wine with all kinds of exotic spices such as saffron, aniseed and pomegranate... and had a clever idea: he warmed the liquid.

-Long lost and forgotten over the years, the count’s recipe was rediscovered at the end of 2013 in the Saxon State Archives in Dresden.
-A thorough investigation revealed that this was a very special recipe for what is now known as Glühwein, or mulled wine.
-That makes it Germany’s oldest known mulled wine recipe.
+Long lost and forgotten over the years, the Raugrafen's recipe was rediscovered at the end of 2013 in the Saxon State Archives in Dresden.
+After a thorough examination, it was clear that it was a special recipe that would be called mulled wine today.
+This makes it the oldest known mulled wine recipe in Germany.

 One of Europe’s oldest sparkling wine traditions